vutrang1808/excel_financial_modeling/README.md

  - Develop detailed asset and debt schedule models in Excel.
  - Leverage advanced features of Excel for financial analysis.
  - Calculate profitability ratios using various profit metrics.

+The details of my solution are given in the attached Excel sheet.